-In addition, the Board of Directors has decided to appoint Mr Jean-Bernard Lévy as non-voting Director ("censeur") of the Board of Directors as of 18 May 2021 for a two year period in accordance with III of article 7 of the by-laws of Societe Generale.
+In addition, the Board of Directors has decided to appoint Mr Jean-Bernard Lévy as non-voting Director ("censeur") of the Board of Directors as of 18 May 2021 until 2025 in accordance with III of article 7 of the by-laws of Societe Generale.
 His role will be to assist the Board of Directors in its mission regarding the energy transition.